Restream/reindexer/readme.md

 Currently Reindexer is stable and production ready, but it is still a work in progress, so there are some limitations and issues:

-- There is no standalone server mode.
-Only embeded (`builtin`) binding is supported for now.
 - Internal C++ API is not stabilized and is subject to change.